About Tasks

 6. Click Save.

-To disable tasks for students, uncheck the Enable Tasks option.
+To disable Tasks for students, uncheck the Enable Tasks option.

 Resetting the Tasks Counter

-To reset student progress of tasks:
+To reset student progress toward tasks:

-2. Select Discussion Settings.
+2. Select Settings.

 3. Open the Tasks tab.

-5. Select Reset Task Progress.
+4. Select Reset Task Progress.

-6. Click Confirm.
+5. Click Confirm.

 Viewing Student Task Progress

-To view student progress on tasks:
+To view student progress toward tasks:

 Was this article helpful?